 The Columbus Fall Line Trace runs between the 14th Street pedestrian bridge in Uptown and Psalmond Road Recreation Center in Midland.
 It follows an abandoned railroad right-of-way of the Norfolk Southern Railroad,

-Because the area is well-suited for cycling activities, our region and surrounding communities host numerous events and rides, so be sure to check the calendar for upcoming activities.
+Because the area is well-suited for cycling activities, the region and surrounding communities host numerous events and rides, so be sure to check the calendar for upcoming events.